ironhack-datalabs/datamad1019/module-1/lab-resolving-git-conflicts/your-code/about-me.md

 # Who am I

 * Where are you from?
+I'm from Spain
 * What do you do?
+I'm psychologist
 * Do you have previous experience with technology/data?

 # Why am I here